LunarPhobia/Real_world_project_CNE370/README.md

 ### docker-compose.yml

-This file is used to configure and create your docker containers (2 masters and 1 maxscale).
+This file is used to configure and create your docker containers.
+You can specify how many and what type of containers you want to build.

 ### maxscale.cnf